-When landscapes burn, lives, property, and ecological values may be at risk.
-In 2011, the Wallow Fire in Arizona and New Mexico burned over 841 square miles and destroyed more than 30 structures, fires in the state of Texas burned over 3.7 million acres and consumed over 7,000 structures, and the Pagami Creek Wildfire burned over 100,000 acres in the Boundary Waters Canoe Area Wilderness in Minnesota.
 Fire is a natural process and a mechanism for biological renewal across forest and rangeland ecosystems.
-During the 20th century, federal, state, and local firefighters were successful at putting out most wildland fires in the early stages.
-An unintended consequence of their diligence, partnered with the lack of active management of our landscapes, is the overstocking of our nation's forests with trees and ladder fuels.
-These overstocked conditions combine with other stresses such as drought, insects, and disease; invasive species; and longer, hotter summers to create uncharacteristically large wildland fires that threaten homes, communities, and resource values, and can cause widespread property damage.
+During the 20th Century, federal, state, and local firefighters were successful at putting out most wildland fires in the early stages.
+An unintended consequence was the overstocking of the nation's forests with trees and ladder fuels.
+These overstocked conditions combine with other stresses such as drought, insects, and disease, invasive species, and longer, hotter summers to create uncharacteristically large wildlfires that threaten homes, communities, and cultural and resource values, and can cause widespread property damage.

-Large and destructive wildland fires led to the drafting of the 1995 Federal Wildland Fire Policy and Program Review, a look at wildland fire issues, mainly focused on the federal ownership, including fuels management, the role of fire in the environment, and wildland-urban interface issues.
-The 1995 review was updated in 2001, and that same year Congress passed the National Fire Plan.
-The National Fire Plan brought together diverse stakeholders, including federal and state land management agencies, private landowners, local governments, and firefighting agencies to develop the National Fire Plan 10-Year Strategy Implementation Plan to reduce fuels, protect communities through education and homeowner assistance, and improve firefighting capacity and coordination.
+Large, destructive wildfires led to the drafting of the 1995 Federal Wildland Fire Policy and Program Review.
+The review looked at wildland management fire issues, focused mainly on the federal ownership, and included fuels management, the role of fire in the environment, and wildland-urban interface issues.
+The 1995 review was updated in 2001 -- the year Congress passed the National Fire Plan.
+The National Fire Plan brought together diverse stakeholders, including federal and state land management agencies, tribes, private landowners, local governments, and firefighting agencies to develop the National Fire Plan 10-Year Strategy Implementation Plan to reduce fuels, protect communities through education and homeowner assistance, and improve firefighting capacity and coordination.

-The Quadrennial Fire and Fuels Review was conducted in 2005, and then in 2009 the Quadrennial Fire Review (QFR) was completed.
-The intent of these assessments is to advance a unified wildland fire management strategic vision for the five resource management agencies under the Departments of the Interior (DOI) and Agriculture (USDA), in partnership with others in the fire community.
-The QFR anticipated future wildland fire management needs, risk to communities and firefighters, as well as described core mission strategies and key capabilities that can be applied to wildland fire management challenges.
-This was also the first in what would become a series of reviews, plans and strategies to move the fire community and the nation forward safely and more effectively.
+The Quadrennial Fire Reviews (QFR) were conducted in both 2005 and 2009.
+The intent of these assessments was to consider the present and look to the future to advance a unified wildland fire management strategic vision for the five federal resource management agencies under the Departments of the Interior (DOI) and Agriculture (USDA), in partnership with others in the wildland fire management community.
+The QFR anticipated future wildland fire management needs, risk to communities and firefighters, as well as described core mission strategies and key capabilities that could be applied to wildland fire management challenges.
+The QFR was also the first in what would become a series of reviews, plans and strategies to move the fire community and the nation forward safely and more effectively.
 None, however, completely solved the problems; as communities and the wildland fire environment are constantly changing, requiring the fire community to do the same.

 Annual fire suppression costs are high.
 In 2002, the cost of suppression to the federal government was \$1.7 billion.
 In 2008, state and local governments spent over \$1.6 billion on suppression and wildland fire mitigation.
-In 2009, the continuing challenge of the wildland fire management problem led Congress to pass the Federal Land Assistance and Enhancement Act (FLAME Act), which authorized a supplemental funding source for federal emergency wildland fire suppression.
-In addition, the FLAME Act directs USDA and DOI to develop a National Cohesive Wildland Fire Management Strategy, to comprehensively address wildland fire management in the United States.
+In 2009, the escalating federal fire suppression costs and adverse impacts to other federal land management programs led Congress to pass the Federal Land Assistance and Enhancement Act (FLAME Act), which authorized a supplemental funding source for federal emergency wildland fire suppression.
+In addition, the FLAME Act directs the USDA and DOI to develop a National Cohesive Wildland Fire Management Strategy, to comprehensively address wildland fire management in the United States.